If you have RRMS, you may have attacks when your symptoms flare up. These are called relapses.

 You’ll need to take some DMDs through an IV at a clinic or hospital.
 These include:

-Three types of DMDs come in pill form.
+Several types of DMDs come in pill form.
 They are:

 DMDs have side effects.
 You and your doctor will weigh the pros and cons of each drug.
 And your doctor will watch your symptoms closely during treatment.